 You can cure yourself by killing the werewolf that bit you

 Simply a way to instill courage and false hope in order to get more able-bodied people to hunt werewolves without fear of infection.
-The same was also applied to vampires, such as the myth that killing an alpha vampire will destroy or cure the entire pack.
+The same was also applied to vampires, such as the myth that killing the Alpha or "Master" will destroy or cure the entire pack.

 Werewolves look identical to common wolves